xSplasher/TwitchLichessBot/README.md

 ### More Details

 - __```!e2e4``` is how you vote, want to move the knight on g1 to f3 ? type ```!g1f3``` castle king side as white ? ```!e1g1```__
+  - accessible by chat only when it's chat's turn to play

 - __```!challon``` Make Challenge On__
   - after executing this everybody in chat can send a challenge